lupyuen/lupyuen.github.io/src/pinedio2.md

 _How is Chip Select implemented in NuttX?_

-To select (or deselect) an SPI Device, NuttX calls these functions provided by the BL602 / BL604 SPI Driver...
+To select (or deselect) an SPI Device, NuttX calls these functions provided by the __BL602 / BL604 SPI Driver__...

 -   [__bl602_spi_lock__](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/arch/risc-v/src/bl602/bl602_spi.c#L384-L414): Lock (or unlock) the SPI Bus with a Semaphore